Officials certification process

 USATF-NE offers several new officials review sessions each new certification period - watch your member email, the website, and Facebook for notices.
 There are also several specialty clinics planned for 2024 in pole vault, race walking, Electronic Distance Measurement, and cross country.

 "Apprentice" or "Association" are the first levels of certification, depending on prior officiating experience.

-After a full Olympiad and practical experience at different types of meets, an official may apply to move up to "National" level ranking, and, ultimately, "Master" level ranking.
+After being certified for a full Olympiad and having practical experience at different types of meets, an official may apply to move up to "National" level ranking, and, ultimately, "Master" level.